-The aggregate allocation of Directors' fees is disclosed in the audited financial statements and is approved every year at the shareholder Annual General Meeting.
+The aggregate allocation of Directors' fees is disclosed in the audited financial statements as agreed with Crédit Agricole Assurances in accordance with the remuneration policy of the Company.

 Non-executive members of the Board receive a fixed fee which is set at a level on a par with the rest of the local market and reflects the qualifications and contribution required in view of the complexity of the business, the extent of the responsibilities and the number of Board meetings.